SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) var atomicNumberOfCarbon = ChemicalElement.Carbon.toRaw()
     // atomicNumberOfCarbon : Int = 6

 The reverse is also true.
-Raw values can be used to look up the corresponding enumeration member – for example, to find ``ChemicalElement.Nitrogen`` from its raw value of ``7``.
+Raw values can be used to look up their corresponding enumeration member – for example, to find ``ChemicalElement.Nitrogen`` from its raw value of ``7``.
 This is an example of one of Swift's most powerful features, known as *optionals*.

 Optionals
 ---------